Ramish93/AWS-Cloud-Practioner-Prep/README.md

   within AWS infrastructure.
 This helps to create consistent resources within AWS infrastructure with quick deployment. whereas AWS CodeDeploy is a managed service for automating software deployment
+- AWS Outpost:
+  AWS Outposts and Azure Stack are similar in that they essentially take public cloud computing services like AWS infrastructure, AWS services, APIs, and tools and extend them into on-premises data centers.

+- AWS Kendra:
+  - is a highly accurate and easy to use enterprise search service that’s powered by machine learning.
+Amazon Kendra enables developers to add search capabilities to their applications so their end users can discover information stored within the vast amount of content spread across their company.
+When you type a question, the service uses machine learning algorithms to understand the context and return the most relevant results.
+- Amazon Kinesis:
+  - you can ingest real-time data such as video, audio, application logs, website clickstreams, and IoT telemetry data for machine learning, analytics, and other applications, process and analyze data as it arrives and respond instantly instead of having to wait until all your data is collected before the processing can begin.
+    - **Amazon Kinesis Data Analytics** is the easiest way to process data streams in real time with SQL or Apache Flink
+    - **Amazon Kinesis Data Firehose** is the easiest way to capture, transform, and load data streams into AWS data stores for near real-time analytics
+    - **Amazon Kinesis video streams** - makes it easy to securely stream media from connected devices to AWS for storage, analytics, machine learning (ML), playback, and other processing
+- Amazon Elastic Kubernetes Service (Amazon EKS)
+- is a managed Kubernetes service that makes it easy for you to run Kubernetes on AWS and on-premises.
+Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
+- Amazon Open Search Service:
+  - makes it easy to deploy, secure, operate, and scale Elasticsearch to search, analyze, and visualize data in real-time.
+With Amazon Elasticsearch Service, you get easy-to-use APIs and real-time analytics capabilities to power use-cases such as log analytics, full-text search, a

 # Inroduction to Security and Architecture on AWS:(3rd blog)